jhstatewide/mcp-external-expert-server/README.md

-# MCP Delegate Server
+# MCP External Expert Server

-An MCP (Model Context Protocol) server that allows a primary LLM to delegate sub-tasks to a secondary "helper" model.
+An MCP (Model Context Protocol) server that allows a primary LLM to delegate sub-tasks to external expert models via APIs (Ollama, OpenAI-compatible).

-Think of it like "phone a friend" - when the primary model needs help with planning, critique, or reasoning, it can call the helper model for assistance.
+Think of it like "phone a friend" - when the primary model needs help with planning, critique, or reasoning, it can call external expert models for assistance.

 ## Purpose

 This server enables:
-- Primary LLMs (e.g., Qwen3 Coder, Claude, GPT-4, etc.) to delegate planning, critique, testing, and explanation tasks
+- Primary LLMs (e.g., Qwen3 Coder, Claude, GPT-4, etc.) to delegate planning, critique, testing, and explanation tasks to external expert models
 - Avoids unloading/cache loss on the primary `llama-server`
 - Supports routing to Ollama or OpenAI-compatible endpoints
 - Configurable via environment variables